-The Church has not replaced Israel and God has not finished with His chosen people, and should anyone doubt this truth, they should familiarise themselves with three chapters in Romans where Paul details their past history (chapter 9), their present position (chapter 10) and God's future plans for His people (chapter 11).
+The Church has not replaced Israel and God has not finished with His chosen people.
+Should anyone doubt this truth, they should familiarise themselves with three chapters in Romans where Paul details their past history (chapter 9), their present position (chapter 10), and God's future plans for His people (chapter 11).

-The nation of Israel may have broken their covenant with God, rejected their Messiah and failed to complete in the good work that God had prepared them to do, but their sinful lack and foolish rebellion meant that the rest of the world received great blessings – their stumbling brought untold wealth for the world, and their failure brought an abundance of riches for the Gentiles.
+The nation of Israel may have broken their covenant with God, rejected their Messiah, and failed to complete in the good work that God had prepared them to do, but their sinful lack and foolish rebellion meant that the rest of the world received great blessings: "Their stumbling brings untold wealth for the world, and their failure, riches for the Gentiles."

-The spirt of stupor would be a prolonged period during the dispensation of grace', when God would call out of the Gentiles a people for His name.
-Blindness in part is to continue to the end of the Church age, when all Christians will be removed at the rapture, and at long last, Israel will be reinstated as God's witness on earth – and the gospel of the kingdom will be preached throughout the world.
+The spirit of stupor would be a prolonged period during the 'dispensation of grace' when God would call out of the Gentiles a people for His name.
+Blindness in part is to continue to the end of the Church age, when all Christians will be removed at the Rapture and at long last, Israel will be reinstated as God's witness on earth, and the gospel of the kingdom will be preached throughout the world.

-Heavenly Father, thank You that Your plan of redemption was not thwarted by Israel's rejection of their Messiah, but that through their stumbling and failure so much blessing and hope has been spread abroad to the Gentile.
-Thank You that despite Israel's rejection of their Messiah I have been brought into the family of God.
-We pray for the day when Israel will recognise the Lord Jesus and receive Him as their Messiah.
-Thank You that it is not Your will that any should perish, but that Jew and Gentile alike should come to repentance and be saved – thank You in Jesus' name, AMEN.
+Heavenly Father, thank You that Your plan of redemption was not thwarted by Israel's rejection of their Messiah, but through their stumbling and failure, so much blessing and hope has been spread abroad to the Gentiles.
+I pray for the day when Israel recognises the Lord Jesus and receives Him as their Messiah.
+Thank You that it is not Your will that any should perish, but that Jew and Gentile alike, should come to repentance and be saved.
+In Jesus' name, AMEN.